St. Louis, MO

 Stevens-Johnsons Syndrome (SJS) and Toxic Epidermal Necrolysis (TEN) are rare but severe, life-threatening skin reactions that cause the top layer of skin to detach and fall off in a large sheet.
 Sloughing skin may appear burned, while blisters may also develop on mucous membranes located at the eyes, mouth, and genitals and ultimately spread from all over the body to inside the intestines, lungs, and stomach.

 Onfi skin reactions are extremely dangerous, painful, and disfiguring and can lead not only to life-threatening infections, but also organ damage, blindness, and death.
 It is important to immediately seek medical attention if you or a loved one are experiencing side effects.

 If you feel that you developed Stevens-Johnsons Syndrome or Toxic Epidermal Necrolysis as a result of your Onfi usage, you should consider contacting an Onfi lawyer.
-Contact an Onfi attorney like TorHoerman Law to make sure your legal rights are considered.
-We are offering a no charge, no obligation review of your medical history in order to explore your legal rights.

 "Clobazam."
 Epilepsy Foundation, www.epilepsy.com/medications/clobazam.